 Once you have your best candidate(s) picked out, you can give them a paid trial projects at your company before you turn them into a full-time employee.
 Even after a thorough resume reading, reference check, a test and an interview, the candidate can prove to be a bad fit for your team.
 After all, who can guarantee that they will keep the performance from the test task all the way throughout their time as an employee?

-As a CEO of one company says, one out of every three new hires worked out before they implemented trial periods.
+As a CEO of one company says, only one in three new hires worked out before they implemented trial periods.
 Once they started with trials, they hired 3 out of 7 people who started the 30-day contract period.

 While bigger companies can allow themselves an occasional hiring mistake, small teams and startups can feel the effects of every new hire, good or bad.
 Trial periods allow you to take a glance at someone’s performance before making a full commitment, lowering your risk of making a larger mistake.